Skip to Content

 Having seen much of the Isle of Skye by car, it was time to get out on the water.
 On our way we stopped at Duntulum Castle then joined our Isle of Skye boat cruise in the afternoon.
 The kids were super excited to get binoculars for seeing the various wildlife like seals, eagle and what we really wanted to see – puffins.

-image of boy on father's lap with binoculars on Isle of Skye boat cruise
+a boy on father's lap with binoculars on Isle of Skye boat cruise.

 It’s always a pleasure when you get good weather in Scotland and that’s exactly what happened on the next day.
 What started out a little dreary (but without rain) turned out to be the perfect day to tackle the Quiraing hike with kids.